SEVEN FOOTPRINTS TO SATAN

 Christensen's earlier Haxan has been remastered by Criterion but Seven Footprints to Satan seems to be floundering in the grey area of 'public domain'.
 I've only ever seen this same wobbly, over-exposed print, with its Italian intertitle cards.
 Some clever person translated them all and edited a new all-English version that was briefly presented on YouTube.
 Perhaps that makeshift presentation will eventually lead to a proper restoration.
 Seven Footprints is the only surviving film from Christensen's Hollywood horrors.

 The bleached-out visual quality and scratchy print is poor but watchable, though not a great introduction to silent cinema.
-But it was the only way I;ve ever been able to watch this film in English, and there might not even be any better prints out there - possibly one is stored in a Danish archive.
+But it was the only way I've ever been able to watch this film in English, and there might not even be any better prints out there (there's a rumour of one possibly stored in a Danish archive).
 But anyone enticed by the startling publicity photos, and fans of the director or the period had better hope it'll emerge again one day soon.

 The fan-translations of the Italian Intertitles are online, listed here.